antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

 - Make a recommender with the RMIS features and other image data (like pixel values)

-- Apply the RMIS recommender over the target Bethlehem Star images and determine and examine image sets that are
+- Apply the RMIS recommender over the target Bethlehem Star images and determine and examine image sets that are:

     - the best recommendations